Evo-F/hc-csci324-rust/README.md

 * Rust is fast!
     - From Wikipedia: "Performance of idiomatic Rust is comparable to performance of equivalent idiomatic C++."
     - Enough said really.
+* The typical concept of "scopes" is replaced by "ownership".
+    - A function that creates data is said to "own" that data, *even if it gets returned.*
+    - As such, the calling function needs to "borrow" that data.